 You’ve probably prepared for how you will travel once your baby arrives.
 You’ve bought the car seat and done your research.
 What about the next several months, however?
-With summer vacations around the corner, you need to know how to travel while pregnant.
-It comes with unique risks and challenges.
+Traveling while pregnant comes with unique risks and challenges.
 Use these tips to get to your destination without pain, discomfort, or risking the health of you or your baby.

 You will need to change the way you’re used to wearing your seatbelt as your belly grows.
 Lift the bottom of your tummy up so that the lap belt rests low and flat on the top of your thighs.
 Do not let the lap belt cross over your stomach.
 Pull upward on the shoulder belt until it’s snug and laying between your breasts.
 Tilt the steering wheel as far up as it goes to avoid your uterus striking it in an accident.